 "I use this guy in almost every job I have!
 He looks great on many surfaces.
-He is a practical piece of styling, as he has interesting shape (tick), lets off soft and ambient light (tick), and is super affordable (tick, tick)." — Tali Roth
+He is a practical piece of styling, as he has an interesting shape (tick), lets off soft and ambient light (tick), and is super affordable (tick, tick)." — Tali Roth

 "I am very much into the idea of affordable dinnerware and glassware, probably because I drop a glass or break a dish every time I try and wash them.
-So I keep these guys stocked in my cupboard at all times, and when I do end up breaking one, I can head out to IKEA and grab another set for cheaper than I can Postmate Chipotle." — Brady Tolbert
+So I keep these guys stocked in my cupboard at all times, and when I do end up breaking one, I can head out to IKEA and grab another set for cheaper than I can order Chipotle on Postmates." — Brady Tolbert